 - Integrative approaches

 - to women's health, pediatrics, mental health, gastrointestinal, respiratory, cardiovascular disease, cancer and much more.

-The Fellowship has created a strong international community of more than 900 alumni with whom you can share experiences, draw support, and participate in continuing educational opportunities.
-Our alumni hail from all over the world - 47 U.S. states and 15 different countries and territories.
+The Fellowship has created a strong international community of more than 1,000 alumni with whom you can share experiences, draw support, and participate in continuing educational opportunities.
+Our alumni hail from all over the world - throughout the U.S. and 26 different countries and territories.
 They have also begun integrative practices and lead IM programs at prestigious institutions, such as Beth Israel, Chapel Hill and University of California, San Francisco.